deepakkum21/Kafka/README.md

    - one of the copy works as Leader who communicates with the producer and consumer.
    - it is the leader responsibility when a producer wants to communicate, it receives the data, copy it to the disk and send a acknowledgemnet to the producer.
-   - for every partition we have a leader.
+   - `for every partition we have a leader`.

 2. ## Follower
    - The other nodes work as follower as they only communicate with leader for copying the data.